-Services that are covered for you What you must pay when you get these services Immunizations† Covered Medicare Part B services include: Pneumonia vaccine.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. COVID-19 vaccine.
+Services that are covered for you What you must pay when you get these services COVID-19 vaccines.
 Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
-We also cover some vaccines under our Part D prescription drug There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines. benefit.
+We also cover most other adult vaccines under our Part D prescription drug benefit.
+Refer to Chapter 6, Section 7 for additional information.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Cost-sharing is charged for each inpatient stay.
-You pay the following, \$50 per day for days 1 - 6; \$0 for days 7+ .
-Thereafter you pay page There is no limit to the number of medically necessary hospital days or services that are generally and customarily provided by acute care general hospitals.
-Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary).
-Meals, including special diets.
-Thereafter you pay none for the remainder of your covered hospital stay.
-Also, you do not pay the copayment listed above for the day you are discharged unless you are admitted and discharged Regular nursing services.
+There is no limit to the number of medically necessary hospital days or services that are generally and customarily provided by acute care general hospitals.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary).
+Meals including special diets.
+Regular nursing services.
 Costs of special care units (such as intensive care or coronary care units).
 Drugs and medications.
 Lab tests.
 X-rays and other radiology services.
 Necessary surgical and medical supplies.
-Use of appliances, such as wheelchairs. on the same day. †If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
-Operating and recovery room costs.Physical, occupational, and speech language therapy.
-Note : If you are admitted to the hospital in 2023 and are not discharged
+Use of appliances, such as wheelchairs.
+Operating and recovery room costs.
+Physical, occupational, and speech language therapy.
+Inpatient substance use disorder services.
+Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose Cost-sharing is charged for each inpatient stay.
+You pay the following, \$50 per day for days 1-6; \$0 for days 7+.
+Thereafter you pay none for the remainder of your covered hospital stay.
+Also, you do not pay the copayment listed above for the day you are discharged unless you are admitted and discharged on the same day.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+Note : If you are admitted to the hospital in 2024 and are not discharged until sometime in 2025, the 2024 cost-sharing will apply to that admission until you are discharged from the hospital or transferred to a skilled nursing facility.